GijsB/propy/README.md

 ### Git workflow
 The main branch only contains releases, which are also tagged with the version number.
-When it's a good time for a new release, the changes from the develop are pulled into the main branch.
+When it's a good time for a new release, the changes from the develop branch are pulled into the main branch.
 New features are developed in `feature/...` branches.
-These changes are reviewed in a Github pull-request.
+These changes are reviewed in a GitHub pull-request.
 After all the checks are passed, they can be merged into the develop branch.

 ### Testing & validation